tbedford/Website-Test/source/wolf-memory-manager.md

 memory.
 However, if you keep a list of allocated blocks like the Wolf memory manager, where do you store the list node data structures?

-Looking at the source code what Wolf seems to do is allocate memory for the list node data structures on the stack by simply allocating an array.
+Looking at the source code, what Wolf seems to do is allocate memory for the list node data structures on the stack by simply allocating an array.
 It looks like the array is hardcoded to have enough space for 700 list nodes.
 I'm guessing this number was based on John Carmack's familiarity with the requirements of the game, some basic instrumenting, and a bit of trial and error.
+You have to remember this is a game-specific allocator, not a general purpose allocator.
+You could not really get away with hard-coded limits like this in a general purpose allocator.

 There's also another interesting little aspect.
 When you do a compaction and move blocks of data, it means that the pointer to the original allocation is no longer valid.
 How is this dealt with?

-Well there are a couple of approaches - one is to use memory handles which are a lookup into a table of pointers.
-If a pointer is moved then the pointer entry in the table is updated, but the handle is still valid.
+Well there are a couple of possible approaches.
+One is to use memory handles which are a lookup into a table of pointers.
+If a pointer is moved then the pointer entry in the table is updated, but the handle is unchanged and still valid.

 What the Wolf memory manager does is store a pointer to the original returned pointer in its allocated memory block data structure.
 This pointer to a pointer is called the `Usepointer` (U).
-This points to the actual memory pointer (M) which is the thing that actually points to the allocated memory area that the application will use.
+This points to the memory pointer (M) which is the thing that actually points to the allocated memory area that the application will use.

 In other words the application uses the pointer M, but the memory manager uses U. If a block of allocated memory is moved during